drewlyton/blog-posts/Stop meeting. Start writing..md

 It's clear by now that the persistent pull towards distraction and disorder in our organizations will not be solved by a change in scenery.
 We need to admit that these systemic issues are not caused by location or tooling - they are caused by our ineffective and inefficient cultures of communication.

-And I believe that there is one behavior that can solve 90% of communication issues inside organizations: ***writing more***.
+And I believe that there is one core behavior that solves a majority of communication issues inside organizations: ***writing***.
+So, in this post, I'm going to provide the top three writing practices I use to keep myself and my teams sane at work.

 ## Why are we meeting?
 This is the fundamental question we often ignore before clicking "Send" on a calendar invite.